Addison Mizner: Mizner the storyteller

 Much later, Addison said several times that he enrolled "at some point during this time" in the University of Salamanca, in Spain, though the only known detail about his studies there, if they existed, is that he did not receive a degree.
 There is no confirmation that he ever studied there (and Salamanca's isolation makes it an unlikely choice for a foreign student).
 The only cities in Spain that it is documented that he visited are Seville, Granada, Toledo, and Burgos.

-So far as available evidence indicates, he never set foot in the small city of Salamanca.
+So much as available evidence indicates, he was never in the small city of Salamanca.
 However, because of its prestigious and mellifluous name, Salamanca was mentioned by Mizner repeatedly.